 Plot Sizes and Fees

-Plot sizes range from approx. 200 ft. sq. up to 10,000 ft. sq..
+Plot sizes range from approx. 200 ft. sq. up to 10,000 ft. sq.
 To help defray the costs of tilling, staking, providing water, and administration, gardeners pay nominal rental fees.
-Rental fees for 2016 range from $22 for a Bitty plot (14′ x 16′) up to $ 350 for plot larger than 10,000 ft. sq.
 No refunds are given.
-Insufficient funds fees (NSF) will be passed on and a $ 25.00 fee assessed + cost of plot.
-Please see our 2018 Garden Price List for more information.
-Once you are ready to get a garden plot fill out our 2018 New Plot Request Form.
+Insufficient funds fees (NSF) will be passed on and a $ 25.00 fee assessed + cost of the plot.
+Please see our Garden Rental Main Page for current pricing information.
+Once you are ready to get a garden plot fill out our New Plot Request Form.